"concentrate on building great products that really help in their lives"

 I do believe they already built such a product.
 It was called Google Reader.

 Google is killing off Reader, its web-based RSS reading service, as part of its latest round of culling little-used or unprofitable products.
 A spring clean, if you will.
 The service will disappear on July 1st, 2013.
-Google’s reason for the termination, revealed in a blog post, follows: “There are two simple reasons for this …
+Google’s reason for the termination, revealed in a blog post, follows: “There are two simple reasons for …

 Baffling decision.
 GR is the best RSS reader out there and the Android App is great too.
 It saves me so much time and effort, use it for jobs, news sites, all sorts.